 When you are comparing prices, however, you need to make sure that you are comparing apples to apples, and not apples to oranges.
 One simple example of this is if the sale says $2 for a gallon of milk, or $1.25 for a half-gallon of milk.
 Which is the better deal?
 (Hint, it is not the cheaper price of $1.25!)

 Math tip: this is where some heavy math comes into play.
 You are going to be switching between units, calculating unit price, and multiplying/dividing with decimals and perhaps fractions.
-If this is something you are rusty on, check out this stock-up price list.
 If you want to simplify this for younger children, then you can try rounding some of the numbers.

 As you can see, making a shopping list with coupons can be rich with mathematics!
 For middle-school age kids, you could comprise an entire unit based on setting a monthly budget and making grocery trips with coupons once a week that stay in that budget.